Indonesia omnibus law protests: Reactions

 Videos and photos of police brutality have also been spread by international media.
 In response, Fadli Zon says that "[Indonesian] police brutality was being watched by the world.
 How in the world will investors enter a country with trash authorities like this?"

 Tribun News worries that the protests will go on for a year or longer, similar to the Hong Kong protests.
 It also compared the protests to the May 1998 riots.
 An interviewed protester said that the protests would go on until the law was retracted.
 The SCMP and Suara Dewata both expressed concerns about the possible COVID-19 spikes.

-In 12 October, a banner reading "KAMI terbukti menunggangi aksi demo buruh & pelajar" (English: KAMI was proven to be piggybacking the demonstration by labourers and students) was installed by an unknown party at Central Jakarta, which accuses the Action for Rescuing Indonesia Coalition of influencing the demonstrations.
+On 12 October, a banner reading "KAMI terbukti menunggangi aksi demo buruh & pelajar" (English: KAMI was proven to be piggybacking the demonstration by labourers and students) was installed by an unknown party at Central Jakarta, which accuses the Action for Rescuing Indonesia Coalition of influencing the demonstrations.

 The Coordinating Minister for Political, Legal, and Security Affairs of Indonesia, Mahfud MD also predicts the demonstration will live until 28 October 2020.
 Spokesman of Labour with the People Movement (Gebrak), Nining Elitos says there was a diversion of issues on Omnibus Law on Job Creation demonstrations.

 Aftermath

 Formation of Labour Party

 During 4th Congress of the Labour Party, Said Iqbal, Chairman of Confederation of Indonesian Workers Unions (Indonesian: Konfederasi Serikat Pekerja Indonesia, KSPI) and sole candidate of the Labour Party's chairman at that time said that the passage of the law was defeat of Indonesian Labour Unions.
-He realized that, without enough powers of pro-laborers and pro-workers politicians and/or politicians from laborers and workers background, it is impossible to make stop of the law from being passed.
+He realized that, without enough powers of pro-laborers and pro-workers politicians or politicians from laborers and workers background, it is impossible to make stop of the law from being passed.
 Having they had enough pro-laborers and pro-workers politicians in DPR at that time, the law may be dropped and can be stopped from being passed.
 On 5 October 2021, Labour Party formed through amalgamation of the original 1998 Labour Party and many Indonesian Labour Unions.